Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Multivariate EDA With Order-Invariant Reinforcement Learning

 where $A^{\pi_{\theta^t}}(x_{\sigma_{<k}},x_{\sigma_k})$ denotes the expected advantage of setting $X_{\sigma_k}=x_{\sigma_k}$ given $x_{\sigma_{<k}}$, while completing the trajectory with the reference policy.
 This formulation allows multiple gradient steps for updating the policy (i.e., for obtaining $P_{t+1}$), given samples obtained using the policy (representing $P_t$) from the previous iteration $t$ of our EDA RL framework.
 However, the approximation in \eqref{eq:approx} (the choice of the KL version of PPO is discussed in section \ref{sec:why_ppo_kl}), which should be understood at the level of expected gradients, introduces an acceptable bias only when $\pi_\theta$ and $\pi_{\theta^t}$ are close (e.g., in KL divergence).
 Thus, following the KL version of PPO, we consider the maximization of the regularized objective:

 where $D_{\mathrm{KL}}(\pi||\pi')$ stands for the Kullback-Leibler (KL) divergence of $\pi$ from $\pi'$, and $\beta > 0$ is an adaptive penalty coefficient that controls the strength of the KL regularization.
-While PPO classically uses critic neural networks to estimate advantages (e.g., using GAE \citep{schulman2015high}), we rather take inspiration from the GRPO approach \citep{shao2024deepseekmath}, specifically dedicated for RL problems with global rewards from finite trajectories without discount, which avoids the need for a critic, by estimating scale-invariant advantages using a normalization of rewards obtained on a population of samples for a same problem.
-Scale-invariance is particularly desirable in black-box optimization settings, as it enhances robustness to the scaling of objective values \citep{baluja1994population, doerr2022general, goudet2025meta}.
-Given a set of $\lambda$ candidate solutions $\Gamma_\lambda^t=\{x^i\}_{i=1}^\lambda$, each sampled from $\pi_{\theta^t}(x|\sigma)$, we thus consider at each iteration $t$ of the process the maximization of
+While PPO classically uses critic neural networks to estimate advantages (e.g., using GAE \citep{schulman2015high}), we rather take inspiration from the GRPO approach \citep{shao2024deepseekmath}, specifically dedicated for RL problems with global rewards from finite trajectories without discount, which avoids the need for a critic, by estimating scale-invariant advantages using a normalization of rewards obtained on a population of samples for a same problem.\footnote{We compare a baseline that uses a critic to estimate advantages with our GRPO approach in Appendix \ref{appendix:critic}.} Scale-invariance is particularly desirable in black-box optimization settings, as it enhances robustness to the scaling of objective values \citep{baluja1994population, doerr2022general, goudet2025meta}.
+Given a set of $\lambda$ candidate solutions $\Gamma_\lambda^t=\{x^i\}_{i=1}^\lambda$, each sampled from $\pi_{\theta^t}(x|\sigma)$, we consider at each iteration $t$ of the process the maximization of

 where $A_{\Gamma_\lambda^t}(x)$ is the relative performance of candidate $x$ compared to other solutions from $\Gamma_\lambda^t$.
 In this paper, we consider advantages computed as

 where $U$ is a non-increasing utility function and $\text{rk}(x^{i},\Gamma_\lambda^t,f)$ is the rank of the individual $i$ in the population $\Gamma_\lambda^t$ given its fitness $f(x^i)$.
 Formally, $\text{rk}(x,\Gamma, f) = |\{x' \in \Gamma : f(x') > f(x)\}|$.
 This advantage formulation, which makes the algorithm invariant under monotone transformation of the fitness function $f$, is grounded in the Information-Geometric Optimization (IGO) framework \citep{ollivier2017information}.
 We discuss the connexion of our approach with IGO in Appendix \ref{appendix:link_IGO}.